PavelTobengauz/PavelTobengauz/README.md

 ### Hi there 👋

 I'm Pavel Tobengauz, the Data Analyst.
-Experience: 5+ years with data processing in Python, developing KPIs and presenting reports to different stakeholders, 2+ years with PostgreSQL (creating databases and tables, establishing relationships between tables, loading and extracting data through SQL Shell and Python), 1+ year with dashboards in Power BI and Tableau, 10+ years with MS Excel.
+Experienced in developing metrics, creating analytical reports, providing actionable insights and presenting them to stakeholders.
+Proficient in data handling in Python, creating databases, loading and extracting data in PostgreSQL, making calculations in MS Excel.
+Have experience with A/B tests, and creating dashboards in Power BI and Tableau.

 Please, check [the repository](https://github.com/PavelTobengauz/Analytical_Projects) with some of my projects.